 The first and most obvious difference between the female and male Rottweiler dogs that most people notice is in terms of size.

 The adult Rottweiler generally weighs anywhere from 80 to 135 pounds, with males weighing about 15 pounds more than females, on average.

 Similarly, adult Rottweilers typically stand anywhere from 22 to 27 inches tall (paw pads to shoulders), with males standing about two inches taller than females.

-As the American Rottweiler Club explains, for people who are looking for the most imposing appearance in their protection canine (K9), in most cases the male adult Rottweiler will be a slam-dunk choice.
+As the American Rottweiler Club explains, for people looking for the most imposing appearance in their protection canine (K9), in most cases, the male adult Rottweiler will be a slam-dunk choice.

 But this isn’t the only difference between the female and male adult Rottweiler as we will discuss in the next section here.

-Depending on who you ask and what their past experiences with Rottweilers have been like, you may hear that the male vs female Rottweiler temperament is quite similar or very different.
+Depending on who you ask and what their past experiences with Rottweilers have been like, you may hear that the male vs. female Rottweiler temperament is similar or very different.

 As one Rottweiler breeder with 30 years of experience states, males can tend to be more dominant and aggressive in their behaviors.

 Males can also be more challenging and stubborn to socialize and train.